Torrey Craig

-Torrey Craig (born December 19, 1990) is an American professional basketball player who last played for the Boston Celtics of the National Basketball Association (NBA).
+Torrey Craig (born December 19, 1990) is an American professional basketball player for the Sydney Kings of the National Basketball League (NBL).
 He played college basketball for the USC Upstate Spartans, where he was named an honorable mention All-American and Atlantic Sun Conference Player of the Year in 2012.

 After graduating from USC Upstate in 2014, Craig spent his first three professional seasons in Australia and New Zealand.
 He was named New Zealand NBL MVP and won a New Zealand NBL championship with the Wellington Saints, and earned NBL Best Defensive Player honors with the Brisbane Bullets.
 In 2017, he began his NBA career with the Denver Nuggets.
-He has also played for the Milwaukee Bucks, Phoenix Suns, Indiana Pacers, and Chicago Bulls.
+He has also played for the Milwaukee Bucks, Phoenix Suns, Indiana Pacers, Chicago Bulls, and Boston Celtics.

+In 2026, after joining the Sydney Kings in the middle of the season, Craig helped the team win the NBL championship.

+Early life

+Craig was born in Columbia, South Carolina, and raised in Great Falls, South Carolina.
+His mother, Teresa Mays, was imprisoned on drug charges when Craig was aged 5; she was released from jail when he was 21.
+His father was not part of his life.
+Craig was primarily raised by his grandmother, Daisy Mays, and his eldest sister, Sacha.
+He played basketball using a hoop that was mounted on a wooden streetlight.
+His grandmother died when Craig was in the eighth grade and Sacha became his legal guardian.
+Sacha arranged for him to move in with her where she was stationed at MacDill Air Force Base until two local coaches offered for Craig to live with them so he could stay in Great Falls and attend Great Falls High School.
+Craig was selected as the Class 1A Player of the Year in South Carolina during his senior season and led Great Falls to back-to-back state championship game appearances.

 College career

-Craig went to the University of South Carolina Upstate from Great Falls High School in Great Falls, South Carolina, after winning 1A state Player of the Year honors in his senior season.
+Craig played college basketball for the USC Upstate Spartans.
 As a freshman, Craig entered the starting lineup and quickly made an impact, averaging 14.4 points and 7.2 rebounds per game en route to winning Atlantic Sun Conference Freshman of the Year honors.

 In his sophomore season, Craig led the A-Sun in scoring at 16.4 points per game and helped the Spartans win 21 games.
 Craig was named the conference Player of the Year and an honorable mention All-American by the Associated Press.
 As a junior, Craig once again led the A-Sun in scoring at 17.2 points per game.
 He was named first team All-Atlantic Sun.

 Prior to the start of his senior season, Craig was named preseason Player of the Year in the Atlantic Sun.
 On February 10, 2014, Craig reached the 2,000 career point milestone with a 22-point game against East Tennessee State.